-Capital University will present their Christmas Festival 2015, “With All Your Heart,” from Thursday, December 3 through Sunday, December 6.
+Capital University will present their Christmas Festival 2017, “Tidings of Comfort,” from Thursday, November 30 through Sunday, December 2 at Mees Hall.
 The Festival is a transcendent musical offering featuring over 300 musicians, including performances by the World Choir Games Gold Medal-Winning Chapel Choir, Choral Union, Women’s Chorus, the Chordsmen, and Philomel.
-The performances will include inspirational readings of poetry and Scripture; the music features songs from past centuries, familiar carols, all which represent a variety of musical styles while celebrating cultures around the world.
-In addition to the concert, tickets are available for a delectable dinner Thursday and Friday evenings before the performance.

 38. Northwestern State University

-The annual Christmas Gala at Northwestern State University will be presented December 2, 3 and 4, 2015 in the A.A.
-Fredericks Auditorium on the campus of Northwestern State University in Natchitoches, Louisiana.
-Performances are at 7 p.m. each evening with a nine p.m. performance on Dec.
-4th.
+The annual Christmas Gala at Northwestern State University will be presented December 10, 2017 on the stage of Shreveport’s historic Strand Theatre.
 The Christmas Gala, a popular holiday production, put on by the NSU’s School of Creative and Performing Arts.
 It is inspired by New York’s Radio City Music Hall Christmas Spectacular and features songs, skits and dance numbers that celebrate the magic of Christmas.
 This unforgettable event is attended by more than 12, 000 people in Natchitoches.

 37. University of Redlands